Valdes-Tresanco-MS/gmx_MMPBSA/README.md

                          See description bellow (default: False)

 Complex:
   Complex files and info that are needed to perform the calculation.
-If the receptor and / or the ligand info is not defined, we generate them from that of the complex.
+If the receptor and / or the
+    ligand info is not defined, we generate them from that of the complex.

-  -cs <Structure File>  Structure file of the bound complex.
-If it is Protein-Ligand (small molecule) complex, make
-                         sure that you define -lm option (default: None) -ci <Index File>      Index file of the bound complex. (default: None) -cg index index       Groups of receptor and ligand in complex index file.
-The notation is as follows: "-cg <Receptor group> <Ligand group>", ie. -cg 1 13 (default: None) -ct [TRJ [TRJ ...]]
-Input trajectories of the complex.
-Make sure the trajectoiry is fitted and pbc have benn removed Allowed formats: *.xtc (recommended), *.trr, *.pdb (specify as many as you'd like).
-                         (default: None)
   -cs <Structure File>  Structure file of the complex.
-If it is Protein-Ligand (small molecule) complex, make
+If it is Protein-Ligand (small molecule)
-                         sure that you define -lm option.
-Allowed formats: *.tpr (recommended), *.pdb, *.gro (default: None) -ci <Index File>      Index file of the complex. (default: None) -cg index index       Receptor and ligand groups in complex index file.
-The notation is as follows: "-cg <Receptor group> <Ligand group>", e.g. -cg 1 13 (default: None) -ct [TRJ [TRJ ...]]
+                         complex, make sure that you define -lm option (default: None) -ci <Index File>      Index file of the bound complex. (default: None) -cg index index       Groups of receptor and ligand in complex index file. (default: None)
+                         Notation: "-cg <Receptor group> <Ligand group>", ie. -cg 1 13 -ct [TRJ [TRJ ...]]
 Input trajectories of the complex.
-Make sure the trajectoiry is fitted and pbc have been removed Allowed formats: *.xtc (recommended), *.trr, *.pdb, *.gro (specify as many as you'd like). (default: None)
+Make sure the trajectory is fitted and pbc have been removed.
+Allowed formats: *.xtc (recommended), *.trr, *.pdb (specify as many as you'd like). (default: None)

 Receptor:
   Receptor files and info that are needed to perform the calculation.
 If the receptor info is not defined, we generate it from that of the complex.

   -rs <Structure File>  Structure file of the unbound receptor for multiple trajectory approach.
-Allowed formats:
-                         *.tpr (recommended), *.pdb, *.gro (default: None) -ri <Index File>      Index file of the unbound receptor. (default: None) -rg index             Receptor group in receptor index file.
-The notation is as follows: "-lg <Receptor group>", e.g. -rg 1 (default: None) -rt [TRJ [TRJ ...]]
+                         Allowed formats: *.tpr (recommended), *.pdb, *.gro (default: None) -ri <Index File>      Index file of the unbound receptor. (default: None) -rg index             Receptor group in receptor index file.
+Notation: "-lg <Receptor group>", e.g. -rg 1 (default: None) -rt [TRJ [TRJ ...]]
 Input trajectories of the unbound receptor for multiple trajectory approach.
-Allowed formats:
-                         *.xtc (recommended), *.trr, *.pdb, *.gro (specify as many as you'd like). (default: None)
+                         Allowed formats: *.xtc (recommended), *.trr, *.pdb, *.gro (specify as many as you'd like). (default: None)

 Ligand:
   Ligand files and info that are needed to perform the calculation.
 If the ligand are not defined, we generate it from that of the complex.

   -lm <Structure File>  A *.mol2 file of the unbound ligand used to parametrize ligand for Gromacs.
-Most be defined if
-                         Protein-Ligand (small molecule) complex was define.
-Antechamber output *.mol2 is recommended (default: None)
+                         Must be defined if Protein-Ligand (small molecule) complex was define.
-  -ls <Structure File>  Structure file of the unbound ligand.
-If ligand is a small molecule, make sure that you definde
-                         above -lm option.
+                         Antechamber output *.mol2 is recommended (default: None) -ls <Structure File>  Structure file of the unbound ligand.
+If ligand is a small molecule, make sure that you define above -lm option.
 Allowed formats: *.tpr (recommended), *.pdb, *.gro (default: None) -li <Index File>      Index file of the unbound ligand. (default: None) -lg index             Ligand group in ligand index file.
-The notation is as follows: "-lg <Ligand group>", e.g. -lg 13 (default: None) -lt [TRJ [TRJ ...]]
+Notation: "-lg <Ligand group>", e.g. -lg 13 (default: None) -lt [TRJ [TRJ ...]]
 Input trajectories of the unbound ligand for multiple trajectory approach.
-Allowed formats:
-                         *.xtc (recommended), *.trr, *.pdb, *.gro (specify as many as you'd like). (default: None)
+                         Allowed formats: *.xtc (recommended), *.trr, *.pdb, *.gro (specify as many as you'd like). (default: None)

 Miscellaneous Actions:
   -make-mdins           Create the input files for each calculation and quit.
-This allows you to modify them and re-run
+This allows you to
-                         using -use-mdins (default: False) -use-mdins            Use existing input files for each calculation.
+                         modify them and re-run using -use-mdins (default: False) -use-mdins            Use existing input files for each calculation.
 If they do not exist with the appropriate names, gmx_MMPBSA will quit in error. (default: False) -rewrite-output       Do not re-run any calculations, just parse the output files from the previous calculation and rewrite the output files. (default: False)

 This program will calculate binding free energies using end-state free energy methods on an ensemble of snapshots using a variety of implicit solvent models
 ```

 ### Running gmx_MMPBSA